-circumstances: There is a wide range of emerging processes designed to support the monitoring, review and adaptive delivery of major infrastructure projects.
-With consent for flexibility comes a requirement for a transparent and reliable process of monitoring and review of the construction (and if necessary - the operation) of the scheme, and an approach to governance that provides safeguards against materially different environmental effects, and comfort that future decision making will take account of all relevant views.
+delivery of major infrastructure projects.
+With consent for flexibility comes a process of monitoring and review of the construction (and if necessary the operation) of the scheme, and an approach to governance that provides safeguards against materially different environmental effects, and comfort that future decision making will take account of all relevant views.